 Our Formula SAE vehicles share a majority of components, including steering and braking systems, along with the mold used to manufacture two carbon fiber monocoque chassis, tailored to the requirements of both the combustion and electric vehicle platforms.
-Both cars have full aero packages, double-wishbone suspension configurations, and limited-slip differentials.
+Both cars have full aerodynamic packages, double-wishbone suspension configurations with an innovative Z-bar anti-roll bars, and lightweight Drexler limited-slip differentials.

 Weekly Meetings | Thursdays 11am in 192-106

 Cal Poly Racing’s Formula SAE team is one of the few teams to simultaneously build both a combustion and electric vehicle on the same platform, utilizing engineering skills from a vast range of fields.
 Students are able to join subsystems which best utilize their knowledge and interests.
 Our Formula SAE team consists of 15 main subsystems.

 “Cal Poly Racing has been one of the biggest highlights of my college experience so far.
 The exciting challenges, fun teamwork environment, and hands-on learning have helped me grow as an engineer as well as prepare me for working in industry.”